MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementMicrosoftTunnelConfiguration.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ADVANCEDSETTINGS <IMicrosoftGraphKeyValuePair\[]>: Additional settings that may be applied to the server
+`ADVANCEDSETTINGS <IMicrosoftGraphKeyValuePair[]>`: Additional settings that may be applied to the server
   - `[Name <String>]`: Name for this key-value pair
   - `[Value <String>]`: Value for this key-value pair

-BODYPARAMETER `<IMicrosoftGraphMicrosoftTunnelConfiguration>`: Entity that represents a collection of Microsoft Tunnel settings
+`BODYPARAMETER <IMicrosoftGraphMicrosoftTunnelConfiguration>`: Entity that represents a collection of Microsoft Tunnel settings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AdvancedSettings <IMicrosoftGraphKeyValuePair[]>]`: Additional settings that may be applied to the server
     - `[Name <String>]`: Name for this key-value pair
     - `[Value <String>]`: Value for this key-value pair